sashaboriskin/vtb_hack/README.md

 # vtb_hack
 More Tech 4 hack solution

-Our 2 business roles are project manager and product manager
+Our 2 business roles are business owners and directors

-We recommend IT news to project managers
+We recommend IT news to directors

-We recommend buisness and economics news to product managers
+We recommend buisness and economics news to business owners

 To have recomendations you should: